sjackson0109/TeamsPublicHolidays/README.md

 ##

 - Author: Simon Jackson (@sjackson0109)
-- Date: 10/02/2024
+- Created: 10/02/2024
+- Updated: 04/06/2024
+- Thanks go to:
-- Thanks: Bjoren Dassow (@dassbj01) for a hint with `date.nager.at` REST api service
+  - Bjoren Dassow (@dassbj01) for a hint with `date.nager.at` REST api service.
+  - Contributions: Mitchell Bakker (@mitchelljb) for his work on cleaning the schedule data set and expanding the scope into regional support.

 ## Features